WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### Where do you need help from Kirstie?
 - a few PRs on _The Turing Way_

+KW: Take care of yourself, rest as much as you can :sunflower:

 ### Date: 10 July 2020